-The original violation represents the reason for the initial enforcement action.
-Many pursuits begin as a result of officers taking enforcement action for infractions such as speeding, which is the most common originating violation.
-As evidenced by the various charges upon apprehension, pursuits may ensue because additional criminal activity exists.
+The original violation is the reason for the initial enforcement action.
+Many pursuits begin as a result of officers taking enforcement action for an infraction such as speeding, which is the most common originating violation.
+As evident by the various charges upon apprehension, pursuits may ensue because additional criminal activity exists, unknown to the officer at the time of pursuit initiation.

-Vehicle theft is the second most common originating violation, and one of five felony crimes ranked within the top twenty originating violations collected by the PRS database.
-The other felony offenses within the top twenty originating violations were burglary, assault with a deadly weapon, armed robbery, and carjacking.
+Vehicle theft is the second most common originating violation, and one of seven felony crimes ranked within the top 20 originating violations collected by the PRS database.
+The other felony offenses within the top 20 originating violations are burglary, assault with a deadly weapon, armed robbery, carjacking, domestic violence, and grand theft.
 All other violations are misdemeanor or infraction traffic violations.
-The top 4 violations account for 48.4 percent of all pursuits that occurred in 2016.
+The top four violations of speeding, stolen vehicle, registration/license plate, and red light/stop light, account for approximately 48.6 percent of all pursuits that occurred in 2018.